Soy Candle Making

 Candle Containers

 You truly can use a variety of options for candle containers.
 Take stock of your pantry for containers like mason jars.
 Or visit your local antique shop for teacups and other unique containers.
-I personally love these 4-ounce amber glass jars with lids and metal candle tins.
+I personally love these amber glass jars with lids and metal candle tins.

 Related: Pressed Flower Mason Jar Candles